Ryan Miller: Buffalo Sabres (2002–2014)

 On January 1, 2008, Miller played with the Sabres in the AMP Energy NHL Winter Classic, which was the first outdoor NHL game to be held in the United States.
 The game was played at Ralph Wilson Stadium, home to National Football League's Buffalo Bills, in Orchard Park, New York.
 The Sabres lost in a shoot-out to the Pittsburgh Penguins, but Miller only allowed one goal (out of 25 shots) in regulation.
 On March 28, Miller played in his 73rd game of the season, breaking the Sabres franchise record for most games played in a season, passing Grant Fuhr, Dominik Hašek and Martin Biron.
 Miller finished the season with 76 games played, recording a 2.64 GAA and a .906 save percentage.

 On July 18, 2008, Miller signed a five-year contract extension worth $31.25 million with the Sabres.
 The contract took effect at the start of the 2009–10 season.
 Miller suffered a high-end ankle sprain on February 22, 2009, in a game against the New York Rangers, which kept him out of action until late March.
 Despite Miller's strong 34–18–6 record during the 2008–09 season, the Sabres narrowly missed out on qualifying for a playoff berth.

-Miller with the Sabres in 2011.